Control of Gene Expression

 Research Interests

 The main research area of our laboratory has been to elucidate factors determinant for the control of gene expression.
 Biological processes can not be fully understood without a deep understanding of RNA metabolism.
-In 2006 and 2009 three Nobel prizes were dedicated to research in the field of RNA.
-In our laboratory has been focused in the study of RNA degradation mechanisms and the characterization of enzymes that mediate RNA decay in microorganisms.
-Namely we have studied RNase II family ribonucleases in the maturation, degradation, and quality control of mRNAs and functional non-coding small RNAs.
-Our studies have been applied to areas of Biotechnological interest and Health.
-We have extended our research to eukaryotes to further understand the role of RNases in global regulation.
-Another area of interest is stress, bacterial cell growth and survival.
+In 2006 and 2009 three Nobel prizes were dedicated to research in the field of RNA and more recently the power of small RNAs and CRISPr technology has given a new perspective to Molecular Biology.
+Our laboratory has been focused in the study of RNA degradation mechanisms and the characterization of enzymes and RNA chaperones that mediate RNA decay in microorganisms.
+Namely we have studied RNase II family of ribonucleases in the maturation, degradation, and quality control of mRNAs and functional non-coding small RNAs.
+Our studies have been applied to areas of Biotechnological interest and Health, and we have been involved in European Projects on Synthetic Biology.
+We are experts in a variety of microbes (namely foodborne pathogens) but have also extended our research to eukaryotes to further understand the role of RNases in global regulation.
+Another area of interest in our laboratory is stress, biofilms, bacterial cell growth and survival.

 Group Members